firebase/extensions/docs/firestore-bigquery-export/GetStarted.md

 - Clustering
 - Custom data transformer functions

-Additionally, tooling is provided to assist with generation of SQL schemas from a Cloud Firestore collection and backfilling data from an existing collection.
+This extension also includes tooling to assist with generation of SQL schemas from a Cloud Firestore collection and backfilling data from an existing collection.

 ## Pre-installation setup